dbu/github-cli/README.md

 License
 =======

-This code is (c) 2013 by David Buchmann and may be used under the Gnu Public License GPL.
+This code is (c) 2013 by David Buchmann and may be used under the GNU Public License GPL.

 Credits